-In 2015, Meghan joined DuPont as Director of Global Talent Management and Leadership Development.
-During a time of significant change for the company, she revitalized DuPont’s approach to talent management and leadership development.
-Meghan also led all organization design and talent selection activities on behalf of DuPont for the DowDuPont merger.
+In 2015, Cassidy joined DuPont as Director of Global Talent Management and Leadership Development.
+During a time of extensive change for the company, she revitalized DuPont’s approach to talent management and leadership development.
+Cassidy also led the comprehensive organizational design and talent selection process as part of the Dow and DuPont merger.